lucaperrig/GCD-Project/README.md

 The file _run_analysis.R_ contains a script that was used to generate _averages.txt_ from the raw data.

-The _CodeBook_ file details each variable that is displayed in the dataset.
+The _CodeBook_ file details each variable that is displayed in the dataset..